-Self-Guided Walking Tour in Gorlitz
+Self-Guided Walking Tour in Görlitz

 11 Stops 3.5 km ~2.3 hours

-Walking tour route map of Gorlitz
+Walking tour route map of Görlitz Open interactive map

-Why Walk Gorlitz?
+Why Walk Görlitz?
 A Self-Guided Tour

 Görlitz is the rare German old town that the war forgot.
 No bombs fell here, so roughly 4,000 listed buildings survive across Gothic, Renaissance, Baroque, and Art Nouveau.
 Film crews call it Görliwood for a reason: The Grand Budapest Hotel, Inglourious Basterds, and The Reader were all shot in these streets.
 Everything sits within a few hundred metres, the centre is almost entirely pedestrian, and you can walk from a medieval watchtower to the Polish border in fifteen minutes.
 This is a town built for feet, not cars.